 Evaluation of Forming Processes and Simulation Validation

-The optimization of the sheet metal forming process, taking into account the correct material selection and optimization of tools, is a decisive factor for competitiveness, particularly in the automotive industry during the development process of sheet metal parts, for tool try-out, and in production troubleshooting.
-The forming analysis system ARGUS supports such optimization processes particularly by convincing and precise results of the surface strain on the components.
+The optimization of the sheet metal forming process, taking into account the correct material selection and tool optimization, is a decisive factor for competitiveness.
+This is particularly true in the automotive industry during the development process of sheet metal parts, for tool try-out, and in production troubleshooting.
+The forming analysis system ARGUS, supports such optimization processes, particularly by convincing and precise results of the surface strain on the components.
 The full-field results with high local image resolution provided by ARGUS enable the measurement of small and large components.

 The certified handheld ARGUS camera is used to record deformed sheet metal parts from different viewing angles.
 In all acquired high-resolution images, 2D coordinates of all dots are mathematically derived and recalculated to 3D coordinates using photogrammetry principles, taking into account ray intersections, camera positions, and lens distortion.
 The main result is a fine 3D point cloud, consisting of thousands of points, which represent the 3D surface of the sheet metal part.
 By evaluating the relative distance between the points in combination with a local plane strain tensor computation, the strains over the entire surface are holistically determined.